-All staff and volunteers receive appropriate safeguarding and child protection training, as well as online safety at least annually.
+All staff and volunteers receive appropriate safeguarding and child protection training, as well as online safety, at least annually.
 Additionally, all staff will receive safeguarding and child protection updates throughout the year, via staff briefings, staff meetings and by email.

 Governors also receive yearly training and further updates via termly reports.
 Induction training for new staff includes:

+- AUP

+- Staff Handbook

+- Safeguarding and Child Protection Policy

+- Behaviour and Relationships Policy

+- Online Safety Policy

+- Staff Code of Conduct

-- The Safeguarding and Child Protection Policy and associated policies including the Behaviour Policy, Online safety policy, our procedures for managing children who are missing from education and the staff code of conduct. - Signs and symptoms of abuse (emotional, physical and sexual) and physical neglect - How to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child.
+- our procedures for managing children who are missing from education and the staff code of conduct.

+- Signs and symptoms of abuse (emotional, physical and sexual) and physical neglect

+- How to manage an allegation from a child as well as when and how to record a concern about the welfare of a child.

-All staff are allocated time within directed hours to read Part 1: Keeping Children Safe in Education 2023
+All staff are allocated time within directed hours to read Part 1: Keeping Children Safe in Education 2024.

-This is done in the first Safeguarding INSET training at the start of the academic year, the DSL organises a KCSIE quiz each year to ensure al staff have a full understanding of this.
+This is done in the first Safeguarding INSET training at the start of the academic year, the DSL/DDSL will organise mini KCSIE quizzes through the year to ensure all staff have a full understanding of this.